Home

 When is the plaster cast removed?

 Usually by the end of three weeks enough callus (soft bone that unites the fracture) has formed to allow restricted activity.
-This is the time when most casts are removed.
+This is the

 How long does it take to regain complete movement of the elbow joint?